-Research shows that preparing students for careers that have a foundation in mathematics literacy requires (1) specific knowledge and skills that are concretely connected to real-world problems, applications, and careers; (2) career exploration that attends to human development as well as future directions of science and technology; and (3) a robust system of informed participation and support from parents/ guardians, teachers, and counselors that is designed to promote decisions and positive actions critical to building young people's self-efficacy and to reduce negative behaviors and messages.
+Research shows that preparing students for careers that have a foundation in mathematics literacy requires (1) specific knowledge and skills that are concretely connected to real-world problems, applications, and careers; (2) career exploration that attends to human development as well as future directions of science and technology; and (3) a robust system of informed participation and support from parents/ building young people's self-efficacy and to reduce negative behaviors and messages.

-Our program is grounded in several fundamentals based on research in mathematics learning, and on work with students in low-performing schools:
+work with students in low-performing schools:

-+ A shared, experiential pedagogy: Students and teachers must be given opportunities to participate in real experiences and investigations, make observations, discuss them, experiment, and observe again.

-- + Exploring a more limited number of topics in depth, to prepare for college-level work: For students to grasp the most important mathematics concepts at the depth of knowledge needed for college-level and advanced studies, the number of topics in the curriculum should be reduced to a few key topics. - + Starting where learners are now: Our experts' approach to math and science instruction, as well as to reading and writing, addresses learners' individual starting points. - + Developing students' learning identities: Mathematics programs have long focused on building career awareness through field visits, mentors, and role models.
+- + A shared, experiential pedagogy: Students and teachers must be given opportunities to participate in real experiences and investigations, make observations, discuss them, experiment, and observe again. - + Exploring a more limited number of topics in depth, to prepare for college-level work: For students to grasp the most important mathematics concepts at the depth of knowledge needed for college-level and advanced studies, the number of topics in the curriculum should be reduced to a few key topics. - + Starting where learners are now: Our experts' approach to math and science instruction, as well as to reading and writing, addresses learners' individual starting points. - + Developing students' learning identities: Mathematics programs have long focused on building career awareness through field visits, mentors, and role models.
 This project will enhance those activities with attention to self-efficacy. - + Professional development (PD) for teachers: PD activities should engage teachers in learning of the subject matter, enriching and deepening their knowledge, while at the same time modeling for them how to teach.
 Teachers should have opportunities to observe demonstration lessons, participate in debriefings, co-teach, and design and adapt lessons.
 They should receive feedback from peers and experts, and be able to set goals for themselves and monitor their progress. - + Group discussion and classroom discourse: Learning is known to be most robust when learners become actively engaged in reasoning about the knowledge they are acquiring. - + Extended learning time for students with low student/teacher ratio: Since many of our students enter high school performing below grade level, they must be enabled to "catch up" through extended learning time and more attention from teachers and their assistants, ideally in a ratio of about twelve students to every teacher/teaching assistant, and no more than twenty-five students per class.